 THE ART OF SMOKING COCKTAILS

-There is a balance between adding creative flair to cocktails for dramatic effect and ensuring techniques heighten the flavours of your drinks.
+There is a balance between adding creative flair to cocktails for dramatic effect and ensuring techniques heighten the flavors of your drinks.
 Read on as Tim Philips-Johansson shares some of the best tried and tested methods for smoking cocktails.

 Smoke and mirrors?

-Finding a balance between adding a depth of flavour to your cocktails, whilst creating theatre and that perfect photogenic moment, is something you really want to get right.
+Finding a balance between adding a depth of flavor to your cocktails, whilst creating theatre and that perfect photogenic moment, is something you really want to get right.
 Although creating a buzz on social media can be beneficial, the quality and consistency of your bar menu is something that should be front of mind.

 As a first step, it’s important to find the right drink to smoke.
 Traditionally, richer cocktails with dark and heady spits like whisky, brandy or rum all result in wonderful campfire notes that are brought about by smoking them.

 Some drinks simply aren’t enhanced by the smoking process.
-There's no exact right or wrong, but drinks that are great for their zest and fresh lustre are probably dulled by warming smoke from charred wood chips or spices.
-Trial and error (and a good dose of common sense) will take you far when experimenting with smoking of cocktails.
+There's no exact right or wrong, but drinks that are great for their zest and fresh luster are probably dulled by warming smoke from charred wood chips or spices.
+Trial and error (and a good dose of common sense) will take you far when experimenting with smoking cocktails.

 Smoke like a pro